patrick-crawford/WEB422-Backup/Code Examples/week5/bridge-react/README.md

 }
 ```

-There's a number of new ideas worth discussing in this code.
-First, just as we
-did in Vue, we `import` two of the files we made previously: our `bridges.js` file,
-which will load our data; and `MenuItem.js`, which will manage each menu item.
+First, just as we did in Vue, we `import` two of the files we made previously: our `bridges.js` file, which will load our data; and `MenuItem.js`, which will manage each menu item.

+However there are enough new ideas in this code, that it's worth discussing them separately.

 ##### Extending `React.Component`

-Next, we need to discuss why we've moved from using a `function` to a `class`
+We've moved from using a `function` to a `class` for defining our component.
-for defining our component.
-Recall that in Vue, our `BridgeMenu` included its own
+Recall that in Vue, our `BridgeMenu` included its own `data`, specifically, `boolean`
-`data`, specifically, some flags related to the data loading status of our component,
-and also an `Array` of bridges.
+flags for `loading` and `errored`, and also an `Array` of bridges.

 When a Vue component needs to manage its own data, instead of (or in addition to) using
 `props`, we define a `function` named `data` that returns an `Object` with our
 component's internal state.
 Before we look at React, pay attention to what we just
-said: `data` is a `function` that returns an `Object` with our component's internal state.
+said: in Vue, `data` is a `function` that returns an `Object` with our component's internal state.

-In React we leverage [JavaScript's `class`](https://googlechrome.github.io/samples/classes-es6/), and write our component in an Object Oriented style.
+In React we leverage the [JavaScript `class`](https://googlechrome.github.io/samples/classes-es6/), and write our component in an Object Oriented style.
 The main reason
 we do this is so that we can define *instance* data within a *constructor* `function`.
 Said another way, data in React is defined as an `Object` called `state` in a *constructor* `function`.
-Doing so, each instance of a React component can maintain its own state.
+Because of this, each instance of a React component can maintain its own state.

 Our `BridgeMenu` component is a `class` that builds on `React.Component`, adding and altering
 a few things we need.
 In the constructor, we need to accept `props` and pass them